kids-first/kf-dev-single-cell-rna/docs/10X_STAR_Solo_alignment.md

    - Smart-seq: each cell in a separate FASTQ (paired- or single-end), barcodes are corresponding read-groups, no UMI sequences, alignments deduplicated according to alignment start and end (after extending soft-clipped bases)
    - default: "CB_UMI_Simple"
  - `soloCBwhitelist`: file with whitelist of cell barcodes
+ - `soloMultiMappers`: Possible one or more values: 'Unique', 'Uniform', 'PropUnique', 'EM', 'Rescue'.
+Including multi-gene reads allows for more accurate gene quantification and, more importantly, enables detection of gene expression from certain classes of genes that are supported only by multi-gene reads, such as overlapping genes and highly similar paralog families.
+      Unique: software default, count only reads that map to unique genes Uniform: uniformly distributes the multi-gene UMIs to all genes in its gene set.
+Each gene gets a fractional count of 1/N_genes, where N_genes is the number of genes in the set.
+This is the simplest possible option, and it offers higher sensitivity for gene detection at the expense of lower precision PropUnique: distributes the multi-gene UMIs proportionally to the number of unique UMIs per gene.
+UMIs that map to genes that are not supported by unique UMIs are distributed uniformly EM: uses Maximum Likelihood Estimation (MLE) to distribute multi-gene UMIs among their genes, taking into account other UMIs (both unique- and multi-gene) from the same cell (i.e. with the same CB).
+Expectation-Maximization
+      (EM) algorithm is used to find the gene expression values that maximize the likelihood function.
+Recovering multi-gene reads via MLE-EM model was previously used to quantify transposable elements in bulk RNA-seq {TEtranscripts} and in scRNA-seq {Alevin;
+      Kallisto-bustools}.
+Rescue: distributes multi-gene UMIs to their gene set proportionally to the sum of the number of unique-gene
+      UMIs and uniformly distributed multi-gene UMIs in each gene Mortazavi et al. It can be thought of as the first step of the EM algorithm
  - `soloUMIlen`: UMI length, default: 12
  - `clipAdapterType`: adapter clipping type.
    - Hamming: adapter clipping based on Hamming distance, with the number of mismatches controlled by -clip5pAdapterMMp